awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 + The `name: prometheus-config` section contains the settings for Prometheus scraping\.
 + The `name: prometheus-cwagentconfig` section contains the configuration for the CloudWatch agent\.

-For Amazon ECS clusters, the configurations are integrated with the Parameter Store of AWS Systems Manager by the secrets in the Amazon ECS task definition:
-+ The secret `PROMETHEUS_CONFIG_CONTENT` is for the Prometheus scrape configuration\.
-+ The secret `CW_CONFIG_CONTENT` is for the CloudWatch agent configuration\.

 To scrape additional Prometheus metrics sources and import those metrics to CloudWatch, you modify both the Prometheus scrape configuration and the CloudWatch agent configuration, and then re\-deploy the agent with the updated configuration\.

+**VPC Security Group Requirements**

+The ingress rules of the security groups for the Prometheus workloads must open the Prometheus ports to the CloudWatch agent for scraping the Prometheus metrics by the private IP\.

+The egress rules of the security group for the CloudWatch agent must allow the CloudWatch agent to connect to the Prometheus workloads' port by private IP\.

 ## Prometheus Scrape Configuration<a name="ContainerInsights-Prometheus-Setup-config-global"></a>